c1inares/Terror_Latin_America/Terror_Latin_America.md

 hurting people are awful, but to choose explosives, I think there’s an extra layer of anger and resentment to use that.

-### Comparing Same Terrorist Group in Each Country
+### Breakdown of Attack Types by Terrorist Group in Guatemala and El Salvador

 ``` r
 GT %>% mutate(country_txt=factor(country_txt, levels = c("Guatemala","El Salvador")),